langchain-ai/langgraph/docs/docs/how-tos/deploy-self-hosted.md

 - `REDIS_URI`: Connection details to a Redis instance.
 Redis will be used as a pub-sub broker to enable streaming real time output from background runs.
 - `DATABASE_URI`: Postgres connection details.
 Postgres will be used to store assistants, threads, runs, persist thread state and long term memory, and to manage the state of the background task queue with 'exactly once' semantics.
-- `LANGSMITH_API_KEY`: LangSmith API key.
+- `LANGSMITH_API_KEY`: (If using [Self-Hosted Lite]) LangSmith API key.
+This will be used to authenticate ONCE at server start up.
+- `LANGGRAPH_CLOUD_LICENSE_KEY`: (If using Self-Hosted Enterprise) LangGraph Platform license key.
 This will be used to authenticate ONCE at server start up.

 ## Build the Docker Image